 Most all-mountain skis are sold as a system ski while freeride and freestyle skis are often sold as flats.

-Camber is the traditional shape for skis.
+Camber is the traditional shape for downhill skis.
 When laid on a flat surface the tip and tail of the ski make contact close to the ends and the ski curves upward.
 The ski essentially stores energy when it’s flexed by the skier's weight, providing for lively turns, or providing pop when you hit a jump or the top of the pipe.

 Rocker, also called reverse-camber, is essentially the opposite of camber in that it curves upward.
 When laid on a flat surface, the ski’s tip and tail will kick up in comparison to the center of the ski.
 Where and how much that ski kicks up will vary depending on the ski’s design.
-Skis with rocker offer better float through powder by lifting the nose.
+Downhill skis with rocker offer better float through powder by lifting the nose.
 The rocker shape also makes it easier to turn wider skis.

 As the name says, these skis are flat between the tip and tail.
 If you laid one down on a flat surface, it would sit flush.
-Truly flat skis are not very common.
+Truly flat downhill skis are not very common.
 More often you’ll find skis that are almost flat through the middle of the ski with rocker in the tip and possibly the tail.

 When it comes to selecting ski poles, the most important factor is getting one that’s the right length.
-The easiest way to size a pair of poles is to flip it upside down so that the grip is touching the floor and then grab under the basket.
+The easiest way to size a pair of downhill ski poles is to flip it upside down so that the grip is touching the floor and then grab under the basket.
 You should find that your elbow is at or just slightly more than a 90º angle.
 If you find that your hand is higher than your elbow, you should size down a pole.
 If you’re going to be skiing primarily in the park and pipe, you should move down one or two sizes.
 Ski poles are also split into men's ski poles, womens ski poles and youth ski poles.

 Got more questions about skis?
 Our Gear Experts are here to help!
 Click for Live Chat, give us a call (877-885-2453), or send an email.